cowboy-bebug/kommit/README.md

-# Kommitment
+# Kommit

 > _Because your repository has commitment issues!_

-Kommitment is a therapeutic approach to git commits, helping your codebase express itself through meaningful, conventional commit messages generated with AI.
+Kommit is a therapeutic approach to git commits, helping your codebase express itself through meaningful, conventional commit messages generated with AI.

 ## 🛋️ Why Therapy?